Midwife in the Tire Swing

 Lucy had told her, “You are tricked by sounds, Philly.
 The trees talk to you.
 You hear murmurings from the pillow where your lifeless husband once laid his head.
 You hear sounds that seem to be coming from the wrong places.
 If there is a Great Ventriloquist, what does that make you?”

 The child was not Ian, not her child.
 Not Ian who had gone away, but the baby brought into the Hobart household by Samantha Cherry.
 Lucy called her his great-granddaughter, this Samantha.
 Perhaps she was.
-At any rate the girl was welcomed to the family and for this day, this hour, this minute, looking after the child had been her responsibility.
+At any rate the girl was welcomed to the family.
+Looking after the child was her responsibility for this day, this hour, this minute.
 And she had lost the child.

 The old oak.
 Lucy had offered to cut it down.
 But then it was his tree, he could do as he wished with it.
 If it were her tree.
 Well... no, she too would cut it down.
 That Lucy should have two houses now, each with its oak tree and a black rubber tire on a rope, somehow did not seem right.
 Donnie LaViolette would come and they would share cake and coffee along with third grade reminiscences.
 Then he would put on his rubber boots with the thick yellow soles, adjust the plaid cap with the attached earmuffs that he had worn in elementary school, and go out to the tree.
 He would cut it down.
 Not with a chainsaw, not with the racket and clamor of the modern world.
 But with the reverence due at the ending of a life so ancient.

-Casting about for something, anything, she caught sight of a cast iron skillet left to dry on the stovetop.
+Casting about for something, anything, she caught sight of an iron skillet left to dry on the stovetop.
 Picking it up in both hands she heaved it at the window.
 Glass shattered, flying shards scattering everywhere.
 “Daaaz...” she cried.
 “I’m coming.
 Wait for me.”

 By the time she had found her barn clogs and run through the tall wet grass, the child was gone.
-The tire swing swayed easily at her approach.
-A new rope, she saw, thick hemp hawse line—the kind they used on boats had replaced Old Doxology’s chain, worn-through in 1966.
-She caught tire and held it close to her chest, humming the song about the tree with the rotted heart.
+The tire swing swayed easily at the end of its rope.
+A new rope, she saw, thick hemp hawse line—the kind they used on boats had replaced Elliot’s chain, worn-through in 1966.
+She caught the swaying tire and held it close to her chest, humming the song about the tree with the rotted heart.
 There would be other times.
 “We’ll always have Paris...”
 Humphrey Bogart had said that in Casablanca.
 What would she, Philomena Hobart have?